 Background - How did the brainLight-Systems come about?

 Neuroscientific research has shown that the brain’s neurological processes are so closely connected to our thoughts that the neurons not only "know“ in advance how we are about to act or decide but exert an unconscious, positive influence.
 Our mind and consciousness are integral elements of our physical being.
-The mind constitutes the output of evolved neural systems to such an extend that the enormous plasticity and adaptability of the human brain, is arguably the most important discovery made by modern neuroscientists.
+The mind constitutes the output of evolved neural systems to such an extent, that the discovery of the enormous plasticity and adaptability of the human brain is arguably the most important made by modern neuroscientists.

 The brain's activity is able to adapt spontaneously to outside frequencies, producing its own frequency to match the incoming impulses.
-Deep relaxation can ensue, breathing slows down and becomes more even, muscles relax.
-As the brain waves begin to subside and balance out, a person's capacity to focus and concentrate is raised: the mind is more receptive to the processes of learning.
-When the left and right hemispheres of the brain begin to work in concert with each other, even the most difficult problems are understood more easily.
+The body can then become deeply relaxed: breathing slows down and becomes more even, muscles loosen.
+As the brainwaves begin to subside and balance out, a person's capacity to focus and concentrate is raised, and the mind is more receptive to the processes of learning.
+When the left and right hemispheres of the brain begin to work in harmony with each other, even the most difficult problems are understood more easily.

 There are two important known scientific facts:

 2. Pulses of light at decreasing intervals induce relaxation.